-Lay the three strands in front of you and pinch the furthest ends together.
+Lay the three strands in front of you, on the prepared tray, and pinch the furthest ends together.

 Plait the dough by gently lifting the right-hand strand over the middle strand to become the middle one.
 Then cross the left-hand strand over the new central strand so that it becomes the middle strand.
-Continue lifting right and left hand strands over the central one and pinch the ends together to finish.
+Continue lifting the right- and left-hand strands over the central one and pinch the ends together to finish.

-Gently lift the plait onto your prepared tray and brush with the reserved egg white.
+Brush the dough with the reserved egg white.

 Pre-heat the oven.

 Bake for 35-40 minutes until plump and golden.

 Allow to cool for 10 minutes then carefully transfer the bread plait to a rack and leave to cool.

 baking tray and 2 x large mixing bowls

 Made this bread 3 times now and it never disappoints, easy to make and tastes lovely.
 Just note it can become a little wet when the tomatoes are added but persevere with knocking it back and it will be fine